pcecconi/lasagna/README.md

 ### 🚀 Automated Setup Script (`setup-lasagna.sh`)

 The `setup-lasagna.sh` script provides intelligent configuration based on your system's available memory, ensuring optimal performance and stability.
+Anyway, on a desktop computer I recommend sticking with the SMALL tier.

 #### Features:
 - **Memory Detection**: Automatically detects available Docker memory on macOS and Linux